Excelsior-Technologies-Community/QRCodeGenerator/README.md

 ![QR Code Scanning Mode (Result Detected)](images/qr_scan_result.jpg)

-*This screen shows the scanning mode after a QR code has been detected.
-The scanned content is displayed below the frame, and users can copy or share the result directly from the app.*
+*Once a QR code is found, the result pops up and you can copy or share it instantly.*

 ## Features

-**What:** A summary of the main features provided by the library.

-- 🎨 **Customizable QR Code Generation**
-  - Custom colors for QR code and background
+- Custom colors, backgrounds, and center images for QR codes
-  - Center image support with circular border
-  - Glow effect option
-  - Adjustable error correction levels
+- Glow effects and error correction options
-  - Customizable size

-- 📱 **QR Code Scanning**
-  - Real-time QR code scanning using CameraX
+- Real-time QR code scanning with CameraX
-  - Support for scanning QR codes from images
+- Scan from images or the camera
-  - Customizable scan area
-  - ML Kit integration for improved accuracy

-- 💾 **Storage & Export**
-  - Save QR codes to device gallery
+- Save QR codes as high-quality PNGs
-  - High-quality PNG export
-  - Automatic file naming
+- Easy integration and customization

 ## Requirements

-**What:** Minimum requirements for using the library.

-- Android API Level 26+
+- Android API Level 26 or higher
 - Kotlin 1.8+
-- AndroidX
+- AndroidX libraries

 ## Dependencies

-**What:** Libraries used internally by this library.
+This library uses:
 - ZXing for QR code generation
 - ML Kit for barcode scanning
-- CameraX for camera functionality
+- CameraX for camera support
 - AndroidX Core and AppCompat

 ## FAQ

-**What:** Answers to common questions about using the library.

-**How can I add a custom center image to my QR code?**
+**How do I add a logo or photo to my QR code?**
-You can use the `centerImage` parameter in `QRConfig` to add any bitmap as a center image.
-The image will be automatically scaled and centered in the QR code.
+Just use `setCenterImage(bitmap)` on your `QRCodeView`.
+The image will be centered and scaled automatically.

-**What's the best error correction level to use?**
+**What error correction level should I use?**
-For most use cases, `ErrorCorrectionLevel.H` (High) is recommended as it provides the best error correction capability, especially when adding a center image.
+`ErrorCorrectionLevel.H` is a good default, especially if you're adding a center image.

-**How can I handle scanning failures?**
+**What if scanning fails?**
-The library includes built-in error handling.
-For real-time scanning, the callback will only be triggered when a valid QR code is detected.
-For image scanning, the result will be null if scanning fails.
+Check your permissions and lighting.
+The library will only call your result callback when a valid QR code is found.

 ## License

-**What:** License and usage terms for the library.

 ```
 Copyright 2025 Excelsior Technologies